Family First Prevention Services Act

-Family First was adopted in February 2018 and provides states federal funds in new and expanded ways including promoting the use of trauma-informed, evidence-based interventions and services to prevent the need for foster care placements.
+Family First was adopted in February 2018 and provides states with opportunities to utilize federal funds in new and expanded ways including promoting the use of trauma-informed, evidence-based interventions and services to prevent the need for foster care placements.
 The vision is reflected in its name: A family first for children through quality prevention services.
 Children succeed in safe and stable families with parents who care for their children and have access to strong community supports.

 The new federal law realigns federal funding and recognizes that growing up in a home with a family is essential for all kids, especially those who have experienced abuse or neglect.
-It also recognizes that too many children are unnecessarily separated from parents who could provide safe and loving care if given access to needed mental health services, substance abuse treatment, or strengthened parenting skills.
+It also recognizes that too many children are unnecessarily separated from parents who could provide safe and loving care if given access to needed mental health services, substance use treatment, or strengthened parenting skills.
 The law creates these changes through key reforms:

 - Increased funding for prevention services including mental health treatment, substance abuse treatment, and in-home skill-based programming for parents.

-- Implementation of new requirements for residential care placements
+- Implementation of new requirements for residential care placements.

 - Increased federal funding for Kinship Navigator Programs.